 Fate would conspire to see them reunite at Old Trafford, where Mata outlasted his former manager by three-and-a-half years.
-He’ll be leaving United at the end of the 2021-22 season.
+He left last summer to join Galatasaray and has

 It feels weird that he’s made twice as many Premier League appearances for United than Chelsea, doesn’t it?